 In addition to the cracks that can sometimes occur in the surface of stucco, the paint that covers its surface can also blister, crack, and peel.
 Stucco, therefore, needs to be frequently repainted in order to keep it looking its best, particularly when it’s used in a wet or humid climate.

 In addition, when stucco requires repair, this can be a time consuming and difficult process.
 Matching the type of stucco that’s already on your home can make things like repairs obvious, as well as expensive.
 Patching that is done incorrectly can also lead to future issues, including new cracks forming at the patch’s edge.

 Fiber cement siding is much lower maintenance.
-The color is warranted not to peel, chip or crack for 15 years, so you don’t need to worry about repainting it on a regular basis.
-And because the material doesn’t crack or chip and is impervious to moisture and insect activity, it requires fewer repairs overall, which makes it easier to maintain.
+The color is less likely to peel, chip or crack, so you don’t need to worry about repainting it on a regular basis.
+And because the material doesn’t crack or chip as easily and is impervious to moisture and insect activity, it requires fewer repairs overall, which makes it easier to maintain.